Jus-Codin/CTFdPy/docs/endpoints/challenges.md

 !!! info "Refer to [`ChallengeAttemptResult`](#challengeattemptresult-model) for possible responses"

 !!! warning
-    Even when the response code is `200 OK`, the `success` field might be `#!python False` if the attempt was not successful.
+    Even when the response code is `200 OK`, the `success` field might be `False` if the attempt was not successful.
 Additionally, the `success` field does not mean that the attempt was correct.
-The only way to tell that the attempt is correct is when the `status` field is `#!python "correct"`.
+The only way to tell that the attempt is correct is when the `status` field is `"correct"`.

 - `200 OK` - The attempt was successful
     - [`ChallengeAttemptResult`](#challengeattemptresult-model)